Attard: Etymology

 The name of 'Attard' is thought to have been derived from a surname assumed to belong to the first person who lived there.
 It is unclear what the word 'Attard' means.
-Some say it means blossoms as the word 'Attar' means fresh oil of the flowers or from the Arabic 'Atr' meaning perfume.
+Some say it means blossoms as the word 'Attar' means fresh oil of the flowers or from the Arabic 'Atr', meaning perfume.

 Another derivation for the surname is the Italian town of "Atti" in Bologna.

+A few maps from the 1600s also show Attard listed as 'C. Attardo', which might show where the village name derives from.